jeremiahsnapp/dev-lxc-platform/README.md

     sudo route -n add 10.0.3.0/24 33.33.34.13

+Your workstation needs to know how to resolve the .lxc domain.
+For OS X you can run the following command.

+    echo nameserver 10.0.3.1 | sudo tee /etc/resolver/lxc

 ## LXC Introduction

 Read the following introduction to LXC if you aren't already familiar with it.